-I hope you will do better than walk in Yukteswar's steps for seeming Bible support by fragments from here and there in the Book, that is.
-For one thing, putting together fragments is hardly good enough as a method of documentation.
-One should also see Bible sayings in their context (setting) for the sake of fairness.
-More recent Biblical criticism may be fit for that.
+We might be able to do better than walk in Yukteswar's steps of seeming Bible support by fragments from here and there.
+It is fair to view Bible sayings in their context (setting) and discern main thrusts in the Bible developments.
+Evaluate Bible sayings on their own terms, that is.
+Quite recent Biblical criticism may be fit for that.

 Swami Sri Yukteswar (1855-1936) wrote The Holy Science (Kaivalya Darsanam) in 1984 at the behest of a secretive guru.
 His given task and mission was to show "the basic unity between the Christian and Hindu scriptures".
 Here is a clue already: Both Christian texts and texts of Hinduism contain assertions that contradict one another, also about deep matters.
 A "basic unity of self-contradictions" has been laid bare.

-Yet, Yukteswar was given another task too, to "Show by parallel references that the inspired sons of God have spoken the same truths."
-He should have told explicitly who were "the inspired sons of God".
-When sayings of various "sons" differ - they often do - do not pretend it is otherwise.
-And when the "son" contradicts himself, it is fit to point out that as well.
+Yukteswar was given another task too, to "Show by parallel references that the inspired sons of God have spoken the same truths."
+He should have been told explicitly who were "the inspired sons of God".
+When sayings of various "sons" differ - they often do - one should not pretend it is otherwise.
+And when the "son" contradicts himself, it is fit to point out that too.
 A little survey can soon show that some sayings agree more or less, and others hardly, and still others do not agree at all.

 Also, the frame of references in Christianity are not like those of Hinduism.
 Not at all.
-And those frames of reference - with cultural background, body of scriptures and traditions - tend to bring a surround-meaning to very much that is said, so statements should be seen in context if they are to be compared very well.
-Basically, the large and kaleidoscopic, embracing body of Hinduism is not like the exclusivity-claiming Christianity.
+And those frames of reference - with cultural background, body of scriptures and traditions - tend to bring "surround-meanings" - and statements should be seen in context if they are to be compared very well.
+The large and kaleidoscopic, embracing body of Hinduism is not like the exclusivity-claiming Christianity.

 This serves to point out that the Hindu philosophy he draws on throughout the book, has an atheistic basis, and that its traditionally upheld goal, Kaivalya, Aloneness, Aloofness, is not God in Christianity.
 The yogi Yukteswar might have done better by keeping to the Yoga Philosophy, rather, or a form of Vedanta.
 For Yoga Darshan is theistic, in that it incorporates Ishwara (God of Light).

-Can his work be favorable anyhow?
-If you are interested in theistic Samkhya, one of the many niches of Hinduism, yes, I think so.
+If we are interested in theistic Samkhya, one of the many niches of Hinduism, Yukteswar's could be of value.
 Several stands throughout the book may be interesting too, such as his views on why vegetarianism is best for man.
-He reasons that the form of the teeth suits such a notion, the length of the intestines, and what food man naturally delights in.
-There are many other views on what foods are best suited to man, though.
+He reasons that the form of the teeth suits such a notion, the length of the intestines too, and what food man naturally delights in.
+There are many other views on what foods are best suited to man than those of Yukteswar, though.

-Basically, Yukteswar's slender book covers just one narrow path of many in a wide and varied landscape.
-Hinduism "is a diverse system of thought with beliefs spanning monotheism, polytheism, panentheism, pantheism, monism, atheism, agnosticism, gnosticism among others," says Wikipedia (WP sv.
-"Hinduism").
-With such simple points well in mind, let us go on with the study of Yukteswar's book:
+Basically, Yukteswar's slender book covers one narrow path of many in a wide and varied landscape that is "a diverse system of thought with beliefs spanning monotheism, polytheism, panentheism, pantheism, monism, atheism, agnosticism, gnosticism among others."
+(WP, "Hinduism").

 The Commision and How Yukteswar Solved ItYukteswar starts his introduction of the book thus: